 Equipment suppliers have been observing the market situation for quite some time and have adjusted their equipment to the requirements of the market in terms of modularity and the level of automation, e.g. by introducing more robotics solutions.
 Well-known filling line manufacturers such as Bausch + Ströbel or Groninger have been offering modular lines in isolator technology for some time now, and use the variety of modules to maintain the required flexibility with regards to the use of different primary packaging materials.
 Particularly impressive are filling lines or filling cells from newcomers such as Vanrx or Pharma Integration, whose systems can be used almost without the need of gloves.

 Some suppliers of primary packaging material are already able to deliver almost their entire portfolio as RTU (ready-to-use).
 It is often available both as a bulk (single container) and in a nested arrangement versions.
 These primary packaging materials are already pre-inspected for damages or other defects.
-Due to standardised nest sizes, format changes are almost redundant.
+Due to standardized nest sizes, format changes are almost redundant.
 Early alliances between machinery and packaging manufacturers, mean that both parties have made adaptations to their respective products to match each other’s products.
-Coordination and standardisation thus clears the way for a fill and finish technology that can be performed by robots only.
+Coordination and standardization thus clears the way for a fill and finish technology that can be performed by robots only.
 Thus, as Schaz has already pointed to, people – who are regarded as the greatest risk of contamination – don’t need to perform any critical production process that might result in a viable or non-viable contamination of the product.
 Instead, they can focus their attention on monitoring and control tasks.

 How does this affect delivery times, costs and quality of the equipment?